 1. Create Your Mission & Vision Statement

-With your product or service in mind, the first thing you need to do is establish your business’ purpose.
+With your product or service in mind, you first need to establish your business’ purpose.
 What are your core values and business goals?
 Think through your intentions when starting this business and document them appropriately.
 Not only can this help you get focused, but later on can help you attract investors and clientele.

 2. Plan Business Operations